-When your loved one is the victim of abuse in a nursing facility, it’s not your fault.
+When your loved one is suffering from abuse in a nursing facility, it’s not your fault.
 Nobody sets out to have their beloved family members in such a scary and painful situation.
 There is, however, something you can do about it if you know what to look for.
 Learn about the four most common kinds of nursing home abuse, including physical, emotional, sexual and financial abuse, and how a personal injury lawyer can help.

 Types of Nursing Home Abuse

 There’s a range of different kinds of abuse that can take place in nursing homes.
 In general, however, they can be broken down into four major varieties: Physical abuse (including sexual abuse), sexual abuse, financial abuse, and neglect.
 Some signs of abuse are universal; others are specific to the variety of abuse suffered.

 Those suffering from emotional abuse display marked shifts in behavior patterns, mood swings and the like.
 They may be withdrawn, they might become aggressive or shy.
 They could exhibit signs of depression or may become manic.
 The key is that the changes are unexplained and fairly dramatic.

 In addition, if you witness a caregiver being aggressive, demanding, exhibiting controlling behavior or attempting to isolate the elder from loved ones or visitors, this can be a red flag.